divyasri-jegan-11/Data-Analysis/README.md

   - Data cleaning and preprocessing
     - Analyzing customer demographics and loan status
     - Building a predictive model for loan approval
-    - Visualizing insights using Python (Matplotlib, Seaborn)
+    - Visualizing insights using Python (Matplotlib, Seaborn involving 2d and 3d models of graph)

 Key Insights: